 Any type of surgery can have risks and side effects.
 Be sure to ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat people with eye cancer should be able to help you with any problems that come up.

-Chemo (KEY-mo) is the short word for chemotherapy (KEY-mo-THAIR-uh-pee), the use of drugs to fight cancer.
-The drugs are often given through a needle into a vein.
+Chemo is the short word for chemotherapy, the use of drugs to treat cancer.
+The drugs are often given through a needle into a vein or as a pill you take by mouth.
 These drugs go into the blood and spread through the body.
-Chemo can also be put right into the eye.
-Chemo may be used to treat eye lymphoma.
-It’s less often used for eye melanoma.
+Chemo can also be put right onto the eye.

 Chemo is often given in cycles or rounds.
 Each round of treatment is followed by a break.
-Most of the time, 2 or more chemo drugs are given.
-Treatment often lasts for many months.
+Treatment may last for many months.

 Chemo can make you feel very tired, sick to your stomach, and cause your hair to fall out.
 But these problems tend to go away after treatment ends.